jingwanglab/Widespread-linked-selection/README.md

 # Widespread-linked-selection
 Scripts for Wang et al (2020) Evidence for widespread selection in shaping the genomic landscape during speciation of Populus.
-Under Review
+Molecular Ecology, accepted

 <h2>Documentation of Scripts</h2>